LIT-Protocol/threshold_crypto_ui/readme.md

 This project was forked to work with the new blsttc library from maidsafe, which utilizes blst instead of threshold_crypto because it's faster.

+# how to build for Lit usage

+Run ./build.sh

 # How to build the project

 ```bash